-We intend to use the net proceeds from this offering of approximately \$86.4 million (after the payment of offering expenses), and from the related capital contribution of our general partner of approximately \$1.8 million to repay a portion of the indebtedness we incurred under a bank term loan to fund the acquisition of the Val Verde gathering system.
+We intend to use the net proceeds from this offering, estimated to be approximately \$ million (after the payment of offering expenses), and from the related capital contribution of our general partner of approximately \$ million to repay substantially all of the remaining indebtedness we incurred under a bank term loan to fund a portion of the acquisition of the Val Verde gathering system.

-As of June 30, 2002, we had \$200 million outstanding under this bank term loan, which matures December 27, 2002.
-As of June 30, 2002, the interest rate under this bank term loan was LIBOR plus 1.40 percentage points.
+As of August 29, 2002, we had \$110 million outstanding under this bank term loan, which matures December 27, 2002.
+As of August 29, 2002, the interest rate under our bank term loan was LIBOR plus 1.40 percentage points.